CSCfi/exam/README.md

 5. Open http://localhost:4200 in your browser.
     Accept the database migrations in case you see a prompt.

-6. Instead of 3–5 you can also use docker (composition) if you prefer.
-See DOCKER.md.
+6. Instead of steps 3 to 5 you can also use docker (composition) if you prefer.
+See [DOCKER.md](DOCKER.md).

 ## More information
 For more information see [official installation instructions](https://wiki.eduuni.fi/display/CSCEXAM/Asennusohjeet) (in Finnish only)